fguerra73/al-folio/_projects/em_project.md

 Landmark Explanation: An Explainer for Entity Matching Models.
 CIKM 2021: 4680-4684
 	- 	Andrea Baraldi, Francesco Del Buono, Matteo Paganelli, Francesco Guerra:
 Using Landmarks for Explaining Entity Matching Models.
 EDBT 2021: 451-456

+#### Automatic techniques for EM
+The research studies the application of automated machine learning approaches (AutoML) for addressing the problem of Entity Matching (EM).
+This would make the existing, highly effective, Machine Learning (ML) and Deep Learning based approaches for EM usable also by non-expert users, who do not have the expertise to train and tune such complex systems.
+To address this issue, we introduce a new component, the EM adapter, to be pipelined with standard AutoML systems, that preprocesses the EM datasets to make them usable by automated approaches.

+- Matteo Paganelli, Francesco Del Buono, Marco Pevarello, Francesco Guerra, Maurizio Vincini:
+Automated Machine Learning for Entity Matching Tasks.
+EDBT 2021: 325-330

+#### Evaluating the EM process